-This year Bristol Street Versa is celebrating 25 years of helping thousands of wheelchair users stay mobile.
+Bristol Street Versa, the specialist vehicle converter, is celebrating 25 years of helping thousands of wheelchair users stay mobile.

-Since first being established in Batley back in 1991, the business has grown to become one of the UK’s largest specialist vehicle converters in the UK, transforming ordinary vehicles to provide people with disabilities transport solutions.
+Since the Batley-based business was established in 1991, it has grown to become one of the UK’s leading vehicle conversion businesses, transforming ordinary vehicles to provide people with disabilities with transport solutions.

-Expanding from a first tender of just 15 vehicles, the Versa range now encompasses a wide variety of models and sizes, from large vehicles capable of transporting eight passengers and a wheelchair user, to smaller vehicles suitable for two passengers and wheelchair user.
+From its first tender of just 15 vehicles, the Versa range has expanded to offer a variety of vehicles ranging from the smallest, capable of transporting two passengers and a wheelchair user, to the largest, capable of transporting eight passengers and a wheelchair user.

-A quarter century after first being founded, Bristol Street Versa carries out around 450 vehicle conversions a year.
-As part of Vertu Motors plc, the business is now forecast to turnover more than £12m, and has recently begun exporting its specialist vehicles to New Zealand, providing transport solutions to the largely rural country.
+A quarter of a century after it was founded, the business, part of Vertu Motors plc, carries out more than 450 conversions every year, is now forecast to turnover more than £12m and exports its specialist vehicles to provide transport solutions to the largely rural New Zealand.

-Just one of the thousands of people who have benefited from Versa’s expertise is 28 year old Phil Coppell from Wrexham.
-Phil has swapped his Motability allowance for a brand new Renault Trafic wheelchair accessible vehicle, which is specially adapted for comfort and access to allow him to get about with ease.
+Phil Coppell, 28, from Wrexham, who has cerebral palsy, is one of the thousands of people who have benefited from Versa’s expertise.
+He has swapped his mobility allowance in exchange for a new Renault Trafic wheelchair accessible vehicle (WAV), which is driven by his mother, Cally, and is specially adapted to allow him easy and comfortable access, allowing him to get out and about with ease.

-Phil’s mother Carly Coppell, who drives the Trafic, said: : “Our WAV has been a godsend.
-Phil gets cabin fever very easily so we’re always out visiting attractions and the beach, which would be much more difficult if the vehicle wasnt so perfectly suited to him.
+Phil’s mother, Cally Coppell, said: “Our WAV has been a godsend.
+Phil gets cabin fever very easily so we’re always out visiting attractions and the beach, which would be much more difficult if the vehicle wasn’t so perfectly suited to him.

 Jo Ellison, general manager at Bristol Street Versa said: “It’s fantastic that Versa has reached this milestone anniversary.